cloudflare/cloudflare-docs/content/fundamentals/get-started/basic-tasks/manage-domains/remove-domain.md

 When you remove a domain from Cloudflare, it also prevents your domain from using Cloudflare for DNS resolution.

 To avoid DNS errors, update your nameservers at your domain registrar to use nameservers not owned by Cloudflare.
-You will also need to [disable DNSSEC](/dns/additional-options/dnssec/) by removing the **DS record** at your registrar (if enabled) to make this change.
+You will also need to [disable DNSSEC](/dns/additional-options/dnssec/) by removing the **DS record** at your registrar (if enabled).

-Before removing your domain, we recommend that you confirm that [your nameservers are no longer pointing to Cloudflare](https://support.cloudflare.com/hc/articles/4426809598605).
+Before you remove your domain, we recommend that you confirm [your nameservers are no longer pointing to Cloudflare](https://support.cloudflare.com/hc/articles/4426809598605).

 ### Within Cloudflare

-Before removing your domain from Cloudflare, you need to:
+Before you remove your domain from Cloudflare, you need to:

 * [Disable DNSSEC](/dns/additional-options/dnssec/) within the Cloudflare dashboard (and the remove the DS record at your registrar)
 * [Cancel active add-on subscriptions](/fundamentals/account-and-billing/account-maintenance/cancel-subscription/) (your plan will be cancelled automatically)
-* If using Cloudflare Registrar:
+* If you use Cloudflare Registrar:
   * [Disable domain auto-renewal](/registrar/account-options/renew-domains/) or
   * [Transfer your domain out of Cloudflare](/registrar/account-options/transfer-out-from-cloudflare/)